Overlapping substitutions and tilings: Consistency of pre-overlapping substitution: open set condition

-by the Hausdorff metric.
-The non-overlapping situation is guaranteed when the boundary of $\mathcal{T}_i$ satisfies a feasible open set with linear GIFS condition.
-We shall find a GIFS of some pieces $J_j\ (j=1,\dots,\ell)$ of the boundary $\partial(\mathcal{T}_i)$ of the limit tile and find feasible open sets having linear IFS condition.
-From this, we see that these pieces are the Hausdorff limit of sequences of broken lines.
-Clearly by this construction, self-intersection of the boundary piece can not occur at any level for any pieces.
-We can also check from the feasible open sets appeared in the boundary, that the boundary pieces $J_i\ (i=1,\dots,\ell)$ form a closed curve by showing that two adjacent pieces $J_i\cap J_{i+1}$ is a singleton and $J_i\cap J_j=\emptyset$ if $i,j$ are not adjacent.
-Here the index of $J$ are treated modulo $\ell$.
-After this confirmation we see that no self-intersection occurs even if we iterate infinitely many times the substitution.
+For each $J_i$, we start with a broken line connecting the successive junction points $\{a_{e,e'}\}$.
+By iteration of the broken lines with the boundary substitution, it converges to these pieces $J_1,\dots J_{\ell}$ by the Hausdorff metric.
+Since $\partial(\mathcal{T}_i)$ is a union of $J_i$, we could regard that all $\partial(\mathcal{T}_i)$ are the limit of sequences of broken lines.
+Clearly, by this construction, the self-intersection of the boundary pieces can not occur at any level for any pieces.
+We can also check from the feasible open sets that appeared in the boundary that the boundary pieces $J_i\ (i=1,\dots,\ell)$ form closed curves by showing \begin{itemize} \item two adjacent pieces of right side of \eqref{eq:boundary} is a singleton; \item $J_{\omega_1}\cap J_{\omega_2}=\emptyset$ if $\omega_1,\omega_2\in \{1,2,\dots,\ell\}^n$ are not adjacent.
+Here the adjacent means order given by lexicographical order. \end{itemize} After this confirmation, we see that no self-intersection occurs even if we iterate infinitely many times the substitution.
 Consequently $\partial(\mathcal{T}_i)$ is a Jordan closed curve and we see that $\mathcal{T}_i$ is a topological closed disk in view of Jordan's curve theorem.

-Once we finish this task, the consistency holds for all level of the patch and thus the tiling itself.
+Once we finish this task, the consistency will hold for all levels of the patch and thus the tiling itself.

-Linear IFS condition guarantees that boundary does not cause self-intersection and the consistency can be checked locally.
+Linear GIFS condition guarantees that boundary does not cause self-intersection and the consistency can be checked locally.
 This restriction is of course not necessary in general.
 There may be an overlapping substitution that the boundary intersects but does not cause contradiction.
+(See Figure \ref{BronzeSupple})